C. Henry Smith Peace Lecture

 Proposals are to be presented in the format described in the application materials.
 Proposals should be submitted as e-mail attachments to the academic deans at both Bluffton University and Goshen College.

-Dr. Ross Peterson-Veatch, interim vice president for academic affairs and academic
+Dr. Jo-Ann Brant, interim vice president for academic affairs and academic dean

 Goshen College, 1700 S. Main, Goshen, IN 46526